 - a) In line with our aim to ensure that courses remain valid, relevant and current, we may withdraw qualifications that cease to meet those requirements.
-We may also withdraw a qualification if it has become uneconomic to continue to offer that qualification or its constituent modules, or if there is a strategic decision to change the curriculum or how it is delivered. - b) If you are registered for or have declared a qualification and we have decided to withdraw that qualification, you will be given notice of the withdrawal of that qualification and a reasonable opportunity to complete your study for it in a teachout arrangement before it is withdrawn, subject to the continued availability of the required modules.
-If the period for withdrawal is shorter than that of the qualification time limit, then the withdrawal date will override the qualification time limit. - c) Except in the circumstances set out in d), the minimum notice period that we will give you, will be sufficient for you to complete the qualification at a study intensity of half of the full-time equivalent (FTE) rate, assuming that you do not defer or fail any module or take any study break. - d) The notice period set out in c) may be reduced if it is necessary to comply with the requirements of a professional, statutory or regulatory body or of any other body that accredits or validates the qualification for the change to be made in a shorter period of time. - e) If you are unable to complete your qualification within the notice period, you will have access to information, advice and guidance to help you move to a related qualification or, if you are an undergraduate Student, to an equivalent qualification under The Open Programme. - f) You will normally be permitted to complete your qualification up to 12 months after the published withdrawal date if you are awarded credit as a result of a resit or resubmission of your final module(s), or a retake at the earliest opportunity if your final module does not provide a resit/resubmission opportunity.
+We may also withdraw a qualification if it has become uneconomic to continue to offer that qualification or its constituent modules, or if there is a strategic decision to change the curriculum or how it is delivered. - b) If you are registered for or have declared a qualification, and we have decided to withdraw that qualification, you will be given notice of its withdrawal and a reasonable opportunity to complete your study for it in a teach-out arrangement before the qualification is withdrawn, subject to the continued availability of the required modules.
+If the period for withdrawal is shorter than that of the qualification time limit, then the withdrawal date will override the qualification time limit. - c) Except in the circumstances set out in d), the minimum notice period that we will give you, will be sufficient for you to complete the qualification at a study intensity of half of the full-time equivalent (FTE) rate, assuming that you do not defer or fail any module or take any study break. - d) The notice period set out in c) may be reduced if it is necessary to comply with the requirements of a professional, statutory or regulatory body or of any other body that accredits or validates the qualification, for the change to be made in a shorter period of time. - e) If you are unable to complete your qualification within the notice period, you will have access to information, advice and guidance to help you move to a related qualification or, if you are an undergraduate Student, to an equivalent qualification under The Open Programme.
+You may be able to count your existing credit towards the new qualification, subject to the academic regulations in place at the time.

+Version number: 1.0 Approved by: Delegate, Director Academic Services Effective from: 1 August 2024 Date for review: March 2025 f) You will normally be permitted to complete your qualification up to 12 months after the published withdrawal date if you are awarded credit as a result of a resit, resubmission or postponement of your final module(s), or you need to retake your final module(s) at the earliest opportunity if it does not provide a resit/resubmission opportunity.